When it comes time for serious editing, the two most popular choices are the Grammarly or Prowritingaid desktop editor.

 When push comes to shove, price is always a deciding factor for any purchase you make.

-If you are looking for the best value desktop editor, well, it’s a clear choice.
+If you are looking for the best value desktop editor, well, it’s your choice.

 It’s not too difficult to do the arithmetic.

 Sure, price is not everything.
-But when the gap is nearly 50%, you have to pause for consideration.
+But when you can save money, you have to pause for consideration.

 In summary, I have to be balanced and fair because I use both of these excellent premium editors.